skalpe/clean-code-javascript/README.md

 huge amounts of options is beneficial, because most of the time they won't need all of the settings.
 Making them optional helps prevent having a "fat interface".

+!IMPORTANT Yevhen's Note: !!!!!!!
+I don't that it's a good example.
+I'm still thinking about a better example. !!!!!

 **Bad:**
 ```javascript